-If there's one time you really want to be organized, it's when you're traveling.
-I want to be organized all the time, but certainly traveling requires more organization than we may possess in our daily lives.
-These travel tips for creating itineraries, packing carry-ons, going back to work after vacation, and organizing your travel mementos will help you be more organized when you travel.
-Cut the stress by following some simple organizing steps.
+If there's one time you want to be organized, it's when you're traveling.
+These tips for creating itineraries, packing carry-ons, and organizing your travel mementos will help make sure your trip goes smoothly.
+Cut the stress by taking a few simple steps to plan.

 01 of 12

-Use a (Simple) Travel Planning Checklist
+Use a Travel Planning Checklist

 Create an Itinerary